salesking/json_schema_tools/README.md

     # raw access
     contact.schema_attrs

-## Objects from Schema - KlassFactory
+## Classes from Schema - KlassFactory

 Use the KlassFactory to directly create classes, with all attributes from a schema.
+Instead of adding attributes to an existing class like in above example.
-The classes are named after each schema[name] found in from global path.
+The classes are named after each schema's [name] (in global path).
 So lets assume you have a 'client.json' schema with a name attribute in it, for the following examples: